-The coordinator of health promotions, located in the Keeling Health Center, strives in delivering health and wellness information to students across the campus.
-Through presentations, wellness programs, fitness activities, and information tables, students receive resources promoting healthy choices and healthy living.
-Aligning with Healthy Campus 2010, some topics include alcohol awareness, women's health, safe sex/STD, tobacco, mental wellness and nutrition/exercise.
+The Office of Health Promotions, located in the Keeling Health Center, delivers health and wellness information to students across the campus.
+Through presentations, wellness programs and fitness activities, students have opportunities to learn about the importance of healthy choices and healthy living.

+The office supports Healthy Campus 2020 which serves as a foundation for developing and implementing programs on topics such as alcohol awareness, women's health, safe sex/STD, tobacco, mental wellness and nutrition/exercise.
+It also coordinates the CHAMPS Life Skills Program and conducts presentations for student athletes.